Exotic non-leaves with infinitely many ends: A criterion for nonleaves

 \section{A criterion for $C^{1,0}$ nonleaves}

 In this section we present a new criterion for an open manifold $W$ not to be diffeomorphic (or homeomorphic) to any leaf of any $C^{1,0}$ codimension one foliation on a compact manifold.
-We shall follow the same method of proof as in \cite{Ghys1}, but applied to a different class of manifolds.
+We shall follow the same method of proof as Ghys in \cite{Ghys1}, but applied to a different class of manifolds.
 Throughout this section $\xi(W)$ will denote the space of ends of $W$.

-\begin{defn} Let $W$ be an open smooth manifold and let $S\subset\xi(W)$ be a subset of ends.
-We say that $W$ is {\em at most $k$--to--one at $S$} if each end in $S$ is diffeomorphic to at most $k-1$ other ends in $\xi(W)$.
+\begin{definition} Let $W$ be an open smooth manifold and let $S\subset\xi(W)$ be a subset of ends.
+We say that $W$ is {\em at most $k$--to--one at $S$} if each end in $S$ is diffeomorphic to at most $k-1$ other ends in $\xi(W)$. \end{definition}